brnikita/Subscription-Box-SaaS/TECHNICAL_SPECIFICATION.md

 - ✅ Simple SQLite database
 - ✅ Environment variables for configuration
 - ✅ Mock payment system with Stripe fallback
+- ✅ Separate frontend and backend applications
+- ✅ RESTful API communication

 ---

-This minimalistic specification is designed for rapid development using AI assistance, focusing on core functionality that can be implemented in a single day while maintaining the ability to scale up later.
+This minimalistic specification is designed for rapid development using AI assistance, focusing on core functionality that can be implemented in a single day with separate frontend and backend applications while maintaining the ability to scale up later.